Browse by Medical Category

 Dr. Kwon is an accomplished surgeon, researcher and educator specializing in minimally invasive total hip and knee replacements and complex revision surgeries.
 Dr. Kwon's practice is dedicated to caring for patients who require joint replacements.

-Dr. Kwon is Director of The Center for Metal-on-Metal Total Hip Replacement and the Adult Reconstructive Surgery Fellowship.
-He has been the recipient of numerous awards and honors, including the Sir John Irvine Hunter Prize in conjunction with the title of Prosector, the AOA Travelling Fellowship Award, the Royal College of Surgeon's Traveling Fellowship Award, the New Investigator Recognition Award from the Orthopaedic Research Society, the 2011 Kappa Delta Award from the AAOS and the 2012 John Charnley Award from the US Hip Society.
+Dr. Kwon is Director of the Adult Reconstructive Surgery Fellowship, the Bioengineering Laboratory, as well as The Center for Metal-on-Metal Hip & Tribocorrosion.
+He has been the recipient of numerous awards and honors, including the Sir John Irvine Hunter Prize in conjunction with the title of Prosector, the AOA Travelling Fellowship Award, the Royal College of Surgeon's Traveling Fellowship Award, the New Investigator Recognition Award from the Orthopaedic Research Society, the Kappa Delta Award from the American Academy of Orthopaedic Surgeons (AAOS) and the John Charnley Award from the US Hip Society.

 MGH Hotline 02.11.11 In General awards and honors

 Back to Top